BuddyForms/BuddyForms-EasyPin/readme.txt

 == Installation ==

-Upload the entire BuddyForms folder to the /wp-content/plugins/ directory or install the plugin through the WordPress plugins screen directly.
+Upload the entire folder to the /wp-content/plugins/ directory or install the plugin through the WordPress plugins screen directly.
 Activate the plugin through the 'Plugins' menu in WordPress.
 Head to the 'BuddyForms' menu item in your admin sidebar